 Will they be blown up and shown on the side of buildings?
 Or is the sole purpose to be shown on social media for the online world?

 Like most areas of photography, there is no perfect camera.
 There might be a perfect camera for you.

-Whether you photograph with a $600 or $6000 camera, you still need many other elements.
+Whether you photograph with a $600 or $6000 camera, you still need many other factors.

-Photographing with an iPhone nowadays is a go-to option.
+Photographing with a smartphone nowadays is also an option.
 This will allow you to photograph in a studio or hit the streets.

 The Best Choice in Lenses for Fashion Photography

 Many people swear by their 50 mm lens.
 But what about 35 mm?
 This is still a popular choice for street and fashion photographers alike.